This is the updated version of an article about confirming messages examples originally published in October 2021.

 Time to go through each of the different types of confirmation emails and the best examples you can use for your marketing activities.
 Stay tuned!

-An order confirmation email is an email that is sent after a customer completes a purchase.
+An order confirmation email is a message that is sent after a user completes a purchase.
 It reassures them that their order is successful and being processed.
 With confirmation of the key details, your customer isn’t left alone without any information whatsoever.

 For example: